cisagov/LME/docs/markdown/chapter2.md

 If you get stuck while trying to add and configure GPO's, refer back to Chapter 1 for a quick refresher.

 ### 2.2.1 - Folder Layout
-A centralized network folder accessible by all machines that are going to be running Sysmon is needed.
+You need a centralized network folder accessible by all machines that are going to be running Sysmon.
 We suggest inside the SYSVOL directory as a suitable place since this is configured by default to have very restricted write permissions.
 **It is extremely important that the folder contents cannot be modified by users, hence recommending SYSVOL folder.**

 The SYSVOL directory is located on the Domain Controller at `C:\Windows\SYSVOL\SYSVOL\<YOUR-DOMAIN-NAME>`, where "YOUR-DOMAIN-NAME" refers to your active directory domain name.
 You can also access it over the network at `\\<YOUR-DOMAIN-NAME>\SYSVOL\<YOUR-DOMAIN-NAME>`.
 As you are adding files to the SYSVOL directory throughout this chapter, you can either add them on the Domain Controller locally or over the network.